 Kristel began to explore meditation, Reiki, and what was really behind the mind-body connection that keeps the body healthy.

 “I learned so much and really wanted to share this information in a doable and approachable way,” she says.
 “One of my colleagues said there are three main ways to get your message out there: write a book, start a blog, or record a podcast.
 Knowing that my ultimate goal is to be in front of a crowd leading lectures and workshops, a podcast seemed like the right place to begin.”

 Well, at least it did until Kristel began to work through the logistics of putting a podcast together.
-She had all the content at her fingertips to help us achieve optimal health in mind, body, and spirit, but the mechanics of putting a podcast out into the universe, at times, seemed overwhelming.
+She had all the content at her fingertips but the mechanics of putting a podcast out into the universe, at times, seemed overwhelming.

 “I wasn’t quite sure where to look for help so I posted on the ‘Moms of Lake Forest’ Facebook page to see if anyone had experience with this,” Kristel says.
 “Someone connected me with the media lab at Lake Forest Library and they’ve been a huge help.
-Actually, our community overall has been incredibly helpful.”
+Actually, our community overall has been very supportive.”

 Kristel named her podcast “Live Greatly.”
 “It’s the mind, body, and spirit that have to be in balance for us to break through our fears,” she explains.
 “That’s where the power is.